FREE Shipping on orders over $899

 • Infarction due to acute complete obstruction.

-“The causes and risk factors for suffering a heart attack are genetic, family history of death due to cardiovascular causes that occurred in men under 55 years of age or in women under 65, familial hyperlipidemia, high blood pressure, diabetes, etc. Other causes are environmental such as smoking, sedentary lifestyle, drug use, alcoholism, inadequate diets, etc.” Dr. Ramón Jiménez Sibira - Cardiologist
+"The causes and risk factors for suffering a heart attack are genetic, family history of death due to cardiovascular causes occurring in men under 55 years of age or in women under 65, familial hyperlipidemia, high blood pressure, diabetes, etc. Other causes are environmental such as smoking, sedentary lifestyle, drug use, alcoholism, inadequate diet, etc." Dr. Ramón Jiménez Sibira - Cardiologist

-Despite being one of the main causes of death among men and women, there are some factors that increase the chances of suffering an acute myocardial attack such as:
+Despite being one of the leading causes of death among men and women, there are some factors that increase the likelihood of suffering an acute myocardial infarction, such as:

 • Smoking: Smokers or people constantly exposed to cigarette smoke are at greater risk.

-• Age: Women over 55 years of age and men over 45 years of age are at greater risk of having a heart attack.
+• Age: Women over 55 and men over 45 are at higher risk of heart attack.

 • Obesity: the obesity It is a disease associated with hypertension and different coronary problems.

-• Hypertension: the hypertension It can cause some damage to the coronary arteries over time.
+• Hypertension: the hypertension can cause some damage to the coronary arteries over time.

-• Hypertension: the hypertension It can cause some damage to the coronary arteries over time.
+• Hypertension: the hypertension can cause some damage to the coronary arteries over time.

-• Harmful habits: not eating a healthy diet, not doing physical activity, having constant emotional stress and episodes of anger, along with the consumption of psychoactive substances, are some habits that can increase the risk of suffering a heart attack.
+• Bad habits: not eating a healthy diet, not exercising, constant emotional stress and anger, and substance use are some habits that can increase the risk of a heart attack.

 How to prevent a heart attack?